lawmurray/Birch/README.md

 ## Getting started

-This package requires the `Birch.Cairo` package, which should be installed first.
+This package requires the [Birch.Cairo](https://github.com/lawmurray/Birch.Cairo) package.

 To build and install, use: